antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

 * Use the mousewheel to scroll to the bottom of the page, here you can choose to perform an additional analysis.
-The Heatmap(z-score) produces a hierarchically clustered view of the expression values of the top 100 genes.
+The heatmap vizualization produces a hierarchically clustered view of the expression values of the top 100 genes.

 ---------
   ![](_static/images/R2d2_logo.png)**What number of groups do you expect?**

 <br><br>

-* Click on Heatmap(z-score)
+* Click on **Heatmap(z-score)**

   ![](_static/images/R2d2_logo.png)**Given the former observations, what type of lineage can you assign to each group?**